 - a.
-The student must register for each course through MyPortal before the deadline set by the University has passed (see Agenda and calendar Academic year).
+The student must register for each course through the student information system before the deadline set by the University has passed (see Agenda and calendar Academic year).
 Deviations from the registration procedure and from the moment of registration are mentioned in the Study Handbook in the course description (see Study Handbook). - b.
 Courses with a maximum number of places have an earlier deadline for registration (at least one and two weeks at most) in order to enable the student to register for a different course when he is not admitted.
 The student for whom this course is a compulsory course will be admitted unconditionally.
 The student for whom this course is a restricted optional course will have priority over other applicants. - c.
-The bachelor's student who has completed all courses of his individual examination programme but has not yet received the results of all interim examinations and expects to pass the final bachelor examination within two weeks after the beginning of the education term, may, prior to his or her registration for the WU master's programme for which the student is admissible, register for master's courses.
-If the student does not pass the bachelor's examination, he e

-- must withdraw within 2 weeks after the beginning of the education term. - d.
-Each education term the student can register for courses up to a maximum study load of 15 credits.
-In any case, the student can register for two courses per term, even if the total study load of these two courses surpasses the maximum of 15 credits.
-If a student wants to register for an extra course, he must receive approval from the examiner of the extra course before the registration deadline has passed.
-The examiner will register the student personally. - e.
-The student who withdraws from a course within two weeks after the first day of the education period in which the course is given will be deregistered and considered never to have taken that course.
+Students who do not have priority as described in the previous paragraph will be drawn by lot to determine who may take part in the course.
+Students who register after the earlier registration date will be put on the waiting list, but will not have priority over students who registered on time and will not be drawn by lot. - d.
+The bachelor's student who has completed all courses of his individual examination programme but has not yet received the test results and expects to pass the final bachelor examination halfway through1 the education period,, may, prior to his registration for the WU master's programme for which the student is admissible, register for master's courses.
+If the student does not pass the bachelor's examination, he must withdraw from the interim examination no later than halfway through the education period (no later than Sunday 23:59:59). - e.
+Each education term the student can register for courses up to a maximum study load of 18 credits.
+If a student wants to register for an extra course, he must receive approval from the course coordinator of the extra course before the registration deadline has passed.
+The course coordinator will register the student personally. - f.
+The student who withdraws from an interim examination until halfway through the education period in which the course is given will be deregistered and considered never to have taken that course.